We’re here to help you prepare for the proposed HIPAA Privacy Rule Modifications.

 Provide comments to HHS during the official 60-day public comment period.

 The Administrative Procedure Act provides a 60-day public comment period following publication of the proposed rules in the Federal Register.
 The comments received form part of the record that guides the agency’s decision-making with respect to any final rules it adopts.
 If the record does not support the agency’s decisions, the rules may be changed in court.
 Although HHS filed the proposed changes in the HIPAA Privacy Rule on January 21, 2021, the new Biden Administration has announced a temporary freeze on new federal regulations that may delay the 60-day comment period.
-Work with your internal team to assign someone who will manage and submit the collective comments from your organization.
+The submission date for comments was May 6, 2021.
+Hopefully your organization has submitted feedback as part of the commentary period.